lindafoodev/tick-and-tie-client/README.md

 </p>

 ---
- Tick-and-Tie (TnT) is a learning app to educate users efficiently on blockchain concepts through the use of a simplified Spaced Repetition System (SRS), executed through a linked list data structure.
+ Tick-and-Tie (TnT) is a learning app to educate users efficiently on blockchain concepts through the use of a simplified Spaced Repetition System (SRS).

 ![homepage screenshot](./public/screenshots/tnthome.png)